Wiener Werkstätte

 This collection consists of photographs, press clippings, exhibition brochures, personal papers, and sketches that relate to the career of Austrian artist Vally Wieseltheir.

-This collection consists of postcards with color lithograph fashion illustrations by Mela Koehler and Edouard Joseph Wimmer-Wisgrill on the face and Wiener Werkstätte graphics on the reverse.
-From a series of six designs by Koehler created on the occasion of a Wiener Werkstätte fashion show held in April 1911; cards number 518A, 519-522 and 523B.
-Wimmer-Wisgrill cards are numbered 865 and 868.
+This collection consists of postcards with color lithograph fashion illustrations by Mela Koehler, Maria Likarz and Edouard Joseph Wimmer-Wisgrill; the majority have Wiener Werkstätte graphics on the reverse.
+Most of the Koehler cards are a series of six designs created on the occasion of a Wiener Werkstätte fashion show held in April 1911.